KaveIO/AmbariKave/deployment/cloudbreak/README.md

 }
 ```
 Looking at the last json object:
 *  _namenode-1_ is the template name
 *  _machine-type_ is the Azure machine template to be used
 *  _volume-size_ - The amount of storage (in GB), provisioned to the node
-*  _instance-type_ - "GATEWAY" for the Ambari node, "CORE" for all the rest.
+*  _volume-count_ - Attached volumes per instance.
+Number between 1 and 24
-*  _securityGroup_ - The ID of the security group in which nodes from the hostgroup will be created.
+*  _instance-type_ - "GATEWAY" for the Ambari node, "CORE" for all the rest
-   *  NOTE: To get a list of all current scurity groups, while logged in Cloudbreak UI, navigate to: ```https://<CloudbreakIP>/securitygroups/account``` Specifying security groups by name is in the roadmap.
+*  _security-group_ - Name of the security group in which nodes from the hostgroup will be created
-*  _recipes_ - list of recipe names (as desctribed in params.py) to be applied to this hostgoup
+*  _recipes_ - list of recipe names (as desctribed in cbparams.py) to be applied to this hostgoup

 ### Stack
 Prior to insatlling the actual HDP components and cluster a stack needs to be created.
 "Stack" means the **running cloud infrastructure** that is created based on the hostgroups groups and cluster details (machine templates, credential, instance-types, network, securitygroup etc.).
 The new cluster will use your templates and by using Azure ARM will launch the cloud stack.
 To configure the stack details edit the following file: